DPham-X/RAN/README.md

     $ cd RAN-1.01
 ```

-2. First configure the `conf.ini` file
+2. Configure the `conf.ini` file as desired
 3. Run the ryu-manager with the RAN using

 ```sh
     $ ryu-manager ./ran.py
 ```

-Also Included are the Modified Simple Switch and REST Route Northbound Applications running on SDN Flow Table 1.
+Also Included are the Simple Switch and REST Route Northbound Applications running on SDN Flow Table 1.
+To run these applications concurrently with the RAN, just add the path to file.

 ### Simple Switch
-The Simple Switch Application does not require any configuration.
+The Simple Switch Application does not require any additional configuration.

 ```sh
     $ ryu-manager ./ran.py ./tests/mod_simple_switch_13.py
 ```

 ### REST Router
-The REST Router Application will require setup configuration.
-See [Ryu SDN Framework](http://osrg.github.io/ryu/resources.html#books) ebook for example.
+The REST Router Application will require additional setup configurations such as IP and routes.
+Refer to the [Ryu SDN Framework](http://osrg.github.io/ryu/resources.html#books) ebook for examples.

 ```sh
     $ ryu-manager ./ran.py ./tests/mod_rest_router.py
 ```